Ordinal Optimisation for the Gaussian Copula Model: Proofs of Section Results

 \begin{lemma} Let $\mathbf{Z}_{\left[m\right]:n} := \left(Z_{1:n}, \dots, Z_{m:n}\right)$ denote the joint first $m$ order statistics of an i.i.d. sample of size $n$ from parent distribution $Z$.
 Then

-\end{lemma} \begin{proof} Consider the following construction of a probability space.
+\end{lemma} \begin{proof} Consider the following construction on the same probability space.
 Form an i.i.d. sample of size $n + 1$ from $Z$ and take the first $m$ order statistics.
 This will be equal in law to $\mathbf{Z}_{\left[m\right]:\left(n + 1\right)}$.
 Now delete one element uniformly at random, and re-compute the first $m$ order statistics.
 This will be equal in law to $\mathbf{Z}_{\left[m\right]:n}$.
 Moreover, for every realisation (denoted in lowercase) from this probability space, we have

 Therefore from the characterisation of stochastic dominance in \cite[Theorem 6.B.1]{Shaked2007}, \eqref{eq:stoch-dom-nplus1} holds. \end{proof}

 \begin{lemma} For all $p \in \left[0, \frac{1}{2}\right]$.